Thursday, March 23, 2023

 Source: WYFF

 Osteoporosis is a health condition where the bones become brittle.
-Estrogen is responsible for supporting osteoblasts, bone-producing cells.
-Lack of estrogen makes weak and brittle bones, leading to wrist, hips, and spine fractures.
+Estrogen is responsible for supporting osteoblasts, and bone-producing cells.
+Lack of estrogen makes weak and brittle bones, leading to wrist, hip, and spine fractures.
 Therefore, physicians usually recommend some calcium tablets for healthier bones.

 8. Breast Cancer